Lithika04/Journly-App-UI/README.md

-# 📔 Journly — A Guided Journal & Wellness UI
+# 📔 Journly — A Guided Journal & Mood Tracker UI

 **Journly** is a calming and minimal mobile app UI design for emotional wellness.
 It offers users a space to reflect, track their mood, and practice daily gratitude—all in one smooth and clutter-free interface.
 Designed in **Figma**, Journly is ideal for users seeking mindfulness, emotional clarity, and digital wellness.